- Are you a whoop racer looking for the sharpest performance without compromising reliability?

 22k will grant you significantly more power while remaining fairly balanced, and well 25k is just ludicrously fast.
 It will pump the juice out of your lipos but those 3mins of flight time will give you a hell of a kick.
 You may still use a throttle cap to make it more controllable in tight environments 🙂

-It will be tuned to the latest, bleeding-edge firmware, including a Project Mockingbird based Betaflight tune with RPM filtering and actual rates, as well as BlueJay ESC firmware
+It will be tuned to the latest, bleeding-edge firmware, including a Quicksilver tune, as well as BlueJay ESC firmware – With ELRS 3.0 baked in for onboard SPI erceivers

 I sometimes help out assembling pre-builts with Armattan, so if you’ve ever seen the standard to which these are built, or seen my soldering jobs before you know it will be top-notch.